So, you’re designing a DIY escape adventure to captivate your friends, challenge your coworkers, or delight your kids.

 Sure, it's not the most authentic, but remember this is a party for mates, not a business.
 Add authenticity with a written label, or reference how it fits into your escape room theme during the intro.

-Turn your boring office furniture into lockable fun.
-Perfect for that escape room team building days that's coming up.
+Turn your boring office furniture into a lockable mystery.
+Perfect for that escape room team building day that's coming up.

-Just stash something inside and then hide the key somewhere.
+Just stash something deviously top-secret inside and then hide the key somewhere.

-A fun place is simply to put the key in the small space under the filing cabinet.
+A sneaky spot is simply to put the key in the small space under the filing cabinet.
 Then, leave a note somewhere in the room with the message:

 People place things on me.
 People place things in me.
 But you'll need what's...